-If we have the application form, proof of residency and payment we can issue a temporary permit that provides 56 days of cover.
-This provides time for the vehicle documentation to be submitted to enable your permit to be upgraded to the full annual permit.
 You will need to provide either the vehicle log book in the applicant's name or a copy of the vehicle insurance schedule showing that the applicant is insured to drive the vehicle.
 Please provide this information a minimum of 14 days before your temporary permit is due to expire.
 Once the temporary permit has expired without being upgraded to a full annual permit, applications for other vehicles/residents can be accepted.

 Residents who are moving into a property can submit an application as soon as they have proof of residency.
 The application can be submitted in advance of their move into the property so that we can issue a permit in the run-up to their move with the permit being valid from the day of occupancy.